 X, gamma, or beta radiation

 and high-speed electrons

 Alpha particles, multiple-

 fragments and heavy particles of unknown charge

 Neutrons of unknown energy

-Absorbed dose in rad equal to 1 rem or the absorbed dose in gray equal to 1 Sv.
+a Absorbed dose in rad equal to 1 rem or the absorbed dose in gray equal to 1 Sv.

-If it is more convenient to measure the neutron fluence rate rather than to determine the neutron dose equivalent rate in sievert per hour or rem per hour as required for Table I, then 0.01 Sv (1 rem) of neutron radiation of unknown energies may, for purposes of these regulations, be assumed to result from a total fluence of 25 million neutrons per square centimeter incident upon the body.
+If it is more convenient to measure the neutron fluence rate rather than to determine the neutron dose equivalent rate in sievert per hour or rem per hour as required for Table I, then 0.01 Sv (1 rem) of neutron radiation of unknown energies may, for purposes of these rules, be assumed to result from a total fluence of 25 million neutrons per square centimeter incident upon the body.
 If sufficient information exists to estimate the approximate energy distribution of the neutrons, the licensee or registrant may use the fluence rate per unit dose equivalent or the appropriate Q value from Table II to convert a measured tissue dose in gray or rad to dose equivalent in sievert or rem.

 MEAN QUALITY FACTORS, Q, AND FLUENCE PER UNIT DOSE